Build Mode · · 16 min read

 Problem: Collection timing

-Bad language: "Revenue is defined as gross billings collected during the earnout period."
+Bad language: "Revenue defined as gross billings collected during the earnout period."

-What goes wrong: The platform has no incentive to aggressively pursue collections once it knows the earn-out period is running.
+What goes wrong: Platform has no incentive to chase collections aggressively once they know earnout period is running.
 Clients who pay 45 days late cost you money if their payment falls outside the measurement window.

 Better language: "Revenue defined as gross billings invoiced during the earnout period, regardless of collection timing, reduced only by amounts written off as uncollectible after 180 days using consistent historical write-off methodology."